Should Women consume more protein?

 Muscles are made of two types of proteins (sactin and myosin).
 Like all proteins, they are made of amino acids linked together.
 If you are trying to build more muscle, your body needs to make more actin and myosin by joining amino acids together inside the muscle.

 There are two types of amino acid; essential and non-essential.
 Both types of amino acid ultimately come from our food.
-When we eat protein our digestive system breaks it down into amino acids, which our bodies use for a range of functions, including muscle building.
+When we eat protein our digestive system breaks it down into amino acids.
+Which our bodies then use for a range of functions, including muscle building.

 If the goal is to gain muscle mass then more protein and carbohydrates are needed.
-If weight loss is the goal, some protein and fewer carbs will allow your body to burn more calories over a 24 hour period and utilise the protein as fuel.
-Remember, muscle weighs the same as fat but takes up less room.
+If weight loss is the goal then some protein and fewer carbs will allow your body to burn more calories over a 24 hour period.
+Also, it will utilize the protein as fuel but remember, muscle weighs the same as fat but takes up less room.

 Women and Muscle

 Women don’t gain muscle size from weight training like men.
 They have 10% of the amount of testosterone a man has and therefore have to work a lot harder to gain the same size of muscle like men.
 Testosterone increases muscle protein synthesis meaning when a muscle is damaged, like when you lift weights, it will automatically produce the protein to repair it and build more.

 Typically women will gain tone and definition without the size as they don’t have the same levels of testosterone to aid in muscle repair.
 So you don’t need to worry about lifting a few weights and your arms looking like the Michelin Man.

 Weight training is more effective for weight loss over cardio.
 Muscle will burn more calories while you are resting, so you are burning more fat if you are in a calorie deficit.
 Although the calories you burn during a weight workout will be less than that of a cardio workout.
 Your body will continue to burn calories in the 24 hour period after making it more effective.